Aaron Connolly (Irish footballer)

-Aaron Anthony Connolly (born 28 January 2000) is an Irish professional footballer who plays as a forward for EFL League One club Leyton Orient and the Republic of Ireland national team.
+Aaron Anthony Connolly (born 28 January 2000) is an Irish professional footballer who plays as a forward for EFL League One club Leyton Orient.

 Club career

 Brighton & Hove Albion

 Connolly was born in Galway and started his career in the youth team of Maree/Oranmore FC in 2005.
 He joined Mervue United's youth team at the age of 11.
 In the summer of 2016 he joined Premier League side Brighton & Hove Albion on trial, impressing enough for the club to offer him a two-year scholarship with the under-18 side.
 He was fast-tracked in the under-23 side and also went on to make his debut for the first team at the age of 17 when he appeared as a substitute for Tomer Hemed in the 1–0 EFL Cup win over Barnet in August 2017.
 He signed a new three-and-a-half-year contract with Brighton on 31 January 2019.